twilliamsorel/trevors-tales/src/_news/fresh-start.md

 ---

 Have you ever reached a new milestone in some endeavor, and looked back at your old work and realized that all of it was awful?
 That's where I'm at right now.
 I suppose the good news is that I'm growing as a writer...
 I hope.
-The bad news is that all of the old stories I posted here need to go away; indeed they may be hurting me and not helping in my quest to be published, even some of the published stuff.
+The bad news is that all of the old stories I posted here need to go away.
 <br><br>
 What all of this means is that this website is now empty, and will stay that way for the forseeable future.
 I plan on writing novels (and perhaps a few short stories) under a pen name.
 So unless that strategy changes, I may not post anything here ever again.
 <br><br>